Findspot - a Bronze Age arrowhead and two flint flakes were found in the area of the Burton Dassett Hills.

-Findspot - a Bronze Age leaf-shaped spearhead was found 400m south west of Easenhall.
+Findspot - a spearhead dating to the Bronze Age was found 800m south west of Newbold Comyn Park.

 Several small enclosures, pits, and linear features show up on aerial photographs, and probably represent an Iron Age settlement.
 The site is located 600m north west of Ratley Church.

 A linear feature, possibly a pit alignment, is visible as a cropmark on aerial photogrpahs.
 It is situated 600m north of Bubbenhall.

 A Prehistoric pit alignment was found during an archaeological excavation.
 The pit alignment is also visible as a cropmark on aerial photographs.
 It was situated at Ling Hall quarry, Church Lawford.